Anders Grenstad

 Rear Admiral Anders Lennart Grenstad (born 22 July 1958) is a retired Swedish Navy officer.
 He served in the Swedish Navy for 39 years.
 Grenstad's senior commands include Inspector of the Navy, commanding officer of the Naval Tactical Command/Maritime Component Command, head of the Swedish delegation to the NNSC, Deputy Chief of Joint Operations and as head of the Swedish Veterans' Unit.

 Career

 Grenstad was born on 2 July 1958 in Stockholm, Sweden, the son of captain Lennart Grenstad and his wife Barbro (née Nilsson).

 Career

 Grenstad was commissioned as a naval officer in 1980 after graduating from the Royal Swedish Naval Academy at Näsby Castle.
-Before that, Grenstad had completed a circumnavigation trip with during 1977/1978.
+Before that, he had completed a circumnavigation trip with during 1977/1978.
 During his career as a naval officer he has held positions as corvette commander and commanding officer of the 3rd Surface Warfare Flotilla in Karlskrona.
 Grenstad did his staff course at the Military Academy Karlberg between 1994 and 1996.
 From January to April 2005 he was commanding officer of the Naval Base at the Karlskrona naval base.